AlexPersaud17/HackerNewsRails/README.md

 # Hacker News!

-Welcome to my clone of Hacker News that I have built using Sinatra!
+Welcome to my clone of Hacker News that I have built using Rails!